vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 The calculation method defines the logic that is used to determine which participants are eligible for a reward and how to calculate the relative amount distributed to each participant.

 The calculation method should provide a list of parties and scaling relative amounts.
-The relative amounts will be used to calculate the amount actuallly distributed as a share of the available pot for each reward scheme, taking into account the parameters.
+The relative amounts will be used to calculate the amount actually distributed as a share of the available pot for each reward scheme, taking into account the parameters.

 For example, if the parties and relative amounts are: Party A, 60; Party B, 100; Party C, 40 (total=200).
 And if the rewards to be distributed are 500 VEGA.
 Then the amounts distributed will be:
 - Party A = (60 / 200) * 500 = 150 VEGA
 - Party B = (100 / 200) * 500 = 250 VEGA
 - Party C = (40 / 200) * 500 = 100 VEGA

-Care must be taken when defining calculation methods to create reward calculations that can be efficiently calulated taking into account both storage and computational resources.
+Care must be taken when defining calculation methods to create reward calculations that can be efficiently calculated taking into account both storage and computational resources.
 Principles for good reward calculations include:
 - Should calculate, store and maintain single values rather than arbitrarily long lists (i.e. a reward calculation that maintains a running total traded volume by asset for each party over a period, rather than one that requires a list of all of a party's trades)
 - Should only need to store a maximum of one set of metrics for the reward type, as opposed to needing to store separate running metrics for each instance (therefore, differences in parameterisation or scope should take effect when using the metrics in the calculation of the rewards at period end)
 - Should try to use simple logic and maths and avoid complex calculations and logic involving looping, etc.